Operation Tidal Wave II

 Operation Tidal Wave II was a US-led coalition military operation beginning on or about 21 October 2015 against oil transport, refining and distribution facilities and infrastructure under the control of the Islamic State of Iraq and the Levant.
-Targets include transport trucks, operated by middlemen, which previously were not usually targeted.
+Targets included transport trucks, operated by middlemen, which previously were not usually targeted.

 Background

 Oil was the largest source of funding for ISIL, representing about half of the group's income.
 Up to September 2016, ISIL controlled six "key oil fields" in Syria, as well as several oil wells in Iraq.

 While oil production and refining facilities have been bombed before, ISIL had been able to quickly repair the damage.
-The U.S. raid in May 2015 that killed Abu Sayyaf, the "emir" of ISIL's oil production, also obtained extensive documents about the workings of ISIL's oil production and operation.
+The US raid in May 2015 that killed Abu Sayyaf, the "emir" of ISIL's oil production, also obtained extensive documents about the workings of ISIL's oil production and operation.
 This led to efforts focused on inflicting damage that requires hard-to-get parts or is difficult to repair quickly.
+The operation was called Tidal Wave II, a name chosen by Lieutenant General Sean MacFarland, commander of the international coalition in Iraq and Syria, as an homage to the World War II bombing mission on the Romanian oil fields.

+In order to achieve accurate targeting, reconnaissance aircraft from the Persian Gulf area were relocated to the Incirlik Air Base in Turkey, allowing them to spend more time over the targets.
+Initial targeting was done at the Shaw Air Force Base.
+The goal was to knock out specific installations for six months to a year.